Helpful?

 (5) The entrustee’s negligence was the proximate or legal cause of the damages suffered by the plaintiff.

-As stated in the Persaud case, negligent entrustment cases usually involve an automobile or another type of dangerous machinery such as a snowmobile (see: Perkull v.
+As per the Persaud case, negligent entrustment, generally, involves the provision of an automobile or another type of potentially dangerous object such as a snowmobile (see: Perkull v.
 Gilbert, 1993 CanLII 583School Division of Assiniboine South No. 3 v.
-Hoffer et al., 1970 CanLII 882, a boat (see: Schulz v.
-Leeside Developments Ltd., 1978 CanLII 1976; (liability unfound), a farm implement, a gun, a firework, among other things, being entrusted to an underage or an unqualified operator.
+Hoffer et al., 1970 CanLII 882, a watercraft (see: Schulz v.
+Leeside Developments Ltd., 1978 CanLII 1976; (liability unfound), a farm implement, a gun, a firework, among other things, that are entrusted to an underage person or an unqualified person.

 [12] The liability of Joel Binns would be hard to contest.
 Based on the available evidence and the Statement of Claim, he caused the lit firecracker to strike Eugene Tse in the left eye.
 The only allegation, in the Statement of Claim, directed at Michael Binns is that he allowed his son to purchase fireworks, when he knew this was dangerous and failed to provide his son with proper warnings and education on how to safely and properly use them.
 In the absence of any evidence reflecting on Joel Binns, his relationship with his father, the communication between them and anyone suggesting that Michael Binns did not owe a duty of care to Eugene Tse, I am obliged to and do accept that Michael Binns shares in the liability of his son in respect of the injuries suffered by Eugene Tse.